jcalazan/ansible-django-stack/README.md

 - The `dbservers.yml` playbook will only provision servers in the `[dbservers]` section of the inventory file.
 - The `webservers.yml` playbook will only provision servers in the `[webservers]` section of the inventory file.
 - An inventory var called `env` is also set which applies to `all` hosts in the inventory.
 This is used in the playbook to determine which `env_var` file to use.
-- The `-K` flag is for adding the sudo password you created in the Security role, if applicable
+- The `-K` flag is for adding the sudo password you created for a new sudoer in the Security role (if applicable)

 You can then provision the entire site with this command:

 ```
-ansible-playbook -i development site.yml
+ansible-playbook -i development site.yml [-K]
 ```

 If you're testing with vagrant, you can use this command:

 ```
-ansible-playbook -i vagrant_ansible_inventory_default --private-key=~/.vagrant.d/insecure_private_key vagrant.yml
+ansible-playbook -i vagrant_ansible_inventory_default --private-key=~/.vagrant.d/insecure_private_key vagrant.yml [-K]
 ```

 ## Using Ansible for Django Deployments